microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 * **Vector-Vector Outer Product and Accumulate:** Compute the outerproduct of two vectors and accumulate the result matrix atomically-elementwise in memory.
-* **Reduce and Accumulate:** Accumulate elements of a vector atomically-elementwise to corresponding elements in memory.
+* **InterlockedAdd for vectors:** Accumulate elements of a vector atomically-elementwise to corresponding elements in memory (Raw buffers).

 ## Detailed design